 The point of mobile device management is to ensure a safe and secure working environment when using ever more powerful and helpful mobile technology while at the same time, stewarding resources effectively through efficient, streamlined management.
 Your church can improve the likelihood of reaching these goals by identifying how it will use devices, knowing whether it will leverage “bring your own device” plans (BYOD), and by defining clear and sound usage and security policies.
 By leveraging MDM tools and strategies, you can go a long way towards securing your church’s technology environment and reducing the fear of unpleasant security incidents associated with your mobile devices.

-For more detail on mobile device management, please read here.
+For more details on mobile device management, please read here.

 Phase 3 Recommendations